The 2020 Plan Engagement Initiative calls for educating Trojans about campus sustainability issues, including:

 - Student Affairs screens in the following five locations: Sample Hall Concierge Desk (90” screen), entrance column, 1st floor elevator landing, and 4th floor elevator landing; and TCC Plaza (near Seeds exit)

-- We continue to support the award-winning Coliseum Zero Waste program throughout the Trojans and Rams football seasons by overseeing vendor composting compliance.
+- We continue to support the award-winning Coliseum Zero Waste program throughout the Trojans and Rams football seasons by overseeing vendor composting and recycling compliance.

 In the spring, the Office of Sustainability will launch its first engagement campaign to promote energy behavior change.
 Results of the recent USC GHG emissions survey will be released, along with educational outreach to the campus community about opportunities and challenges associated with USC’s energy profile.
 The campaign will include a “Deep Dive: Energy Efficiency” discussion forum.
-Also, we will launch a messaging campaign supporting the roll-out of new recycling and landfill waste bins in classroom and administrative buildings, and external locations throughout campus.
+Also, we will launch an engagement campaign to support the roll-out of new multi-stream waste diversion bins in classroom and administrative buildings, and external recycling bins throughout campus and USC Village.

 Throughout the year, the Office of Sustainability supports and promotes the following programs: